Cyprus Investment Programme

 Please note: Additional costs do apply.

-The Cyprus Developers Alliance, jointly with KPMG (Cyprus), offers assistance in the Cyprus Investment Programme.
-The CDA Group provides a comprehensive selection of properties that are suitable for investment, while our partner KPMG (Cyprus) provides legal services and assistance in the preparation of the relevant documents for the application process.
+Cyprus Developers Alliance offers assistance in the Cyprus Investment Programme.
+The CDA Group provides a comprehensive selection of properties that are suitable for investment, and assistance in the preparation of the relevant documents for the application process.

 - You have contacted Cyprus Developers Alliance - the official provider of the Cyprus Investment Programme accredited with the Government of the Republic of Cyprus.